archf/vpn-split-dns/README.md

-# VPN split dns
+# VPN split DNS

 This has been mainly tested on Ubuntu 16.04 LTS.

 Purpose of this is to handle properly split DNS properly with VPN connections out of Network Manager.
-Will be required as long as juniper is not supported throught NetworkManager.
+Will be required as long as juniper is not supported through NetworkManager.

 ## Installation